realead/cykhash/README.md

     pip install https://github.com/realead/cykhash/zipball/master

+Attention: On Linux/Mac `python-dev` should be installed for that (see also https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory) and MSVC on Windows.

 ## Dependencies:

 To build the library from source, Cython>=0.28 is required as well as a c-build tool chain.